dkm/OsmAnd-AddressMaps/README.md

 # Requirements:
 ### General:
 * A 64-bit Operating System with up to 6GB free memory (for Germany).
-* OsmAndMapCreator later then mid May 2016 and a recent java version.
+* OsmAndMapCreator version after mid May 2016
+* a recent java version.
 * awk, curl, grep, sed, unzip and wget

 Note that you need to be on a 64bit OS and that you need a 64bit java.
 The memory demands are always above 1.5GB which means a 64bit java environment.

 ### Linux users:
-Download the necessary tools via your package manager and OsmAndMapCreator from http://download.osmand.net/latest-night-build/.
+Download the necessary tools via your package manager and download OsmAndMapCreator from http://download.osmand.net/latest-night-build/.

 ### Windows users:
 Download OsmAndMapCreator from http://download.osmand.net/latest-night-build/.<br>